natanloterio/BirdFinderApp/README.md

 # BirdScannerApp
-Find you what bird is singing by it's sound
+Find which bird is singing by it's sound